iamdevonbutler/brahma/docs/plugins/recommended-plugins.md

 # Recommended plugins

 Plugins can be very powerful, so be careful when integrating them into your project.
+You should know how they work - so check out the code and make sure they're not complete garbage.

 Here is a list of core "plugins" created and supported by Brahma:

 List organized by ["plugin" type](@todo)